stan-dev/design-docs/designs/0032-stan-output-formats.md

 - What other designs have been considered and what is the rationale for not choosing them?

-For the output formats, we considered using Google's protocol buffers.CmdStan output have This is a Google library which has been open-source since 2008.
+For the output formats, we considered using Google's protocol buffers, a Google library which has been open-source since 2008.
-They provide good data compression and fast transport.
+Protobufs provide good data compression and fast transport.
-However, the compressed format requires schemas used for serialization and deserialization.
+However, the compressed format requires schemas used for serialization and deserialization, and these schemas need to be both code-generated and then compiled, whereas the Apache arrow schema is handled programmatically.
 From the perspective of downstream processing applications, Apache Arrow files are easier to work with, as the schema is sent as the first part of the file.
 While Apache Arrow files are larger, they are still far smaller than regular text files.